Myxococcus xanthus: Importance in research

-The complex life cycles of the myxobacteria make them very attractive models for the study of gene regulation as well as cell to cell interactions.
-The traits of M. xanthus make it very easy to study and, therefore, important to research.
-Laboratory strains of M. xanthus are available that are capable of planktonic growth in shaker culture, so they are easy to grow in large numbers.
+The complex life cycles of the myxobacteria make them attractive models for the study of gene regulation as well as cell to cell interactions.
+The traits of M. xanthus make them easy to study and, therefore, important to research.
+Laboratory strains of M. xanthus are available that are capable of planktonic growth in shaker culture, making them easy to grow in large numbers.
 The tools of classical and molecular genetics are relatively well-developed in M. xanthus.

 Although the fruiting bodies of M. xanthus are relatively primitive compared with the elaborate structures produced by Stigmatella aurantiaca and other myxobacteria, the great majority of genes known to be involved in development are conserved across species.
 In order to make agar cultures of M. xanthus grow into fruiting bodies, one simply can plate the bacteria on starvation media.
 It is possible to artificially induce the production of myxospores without the intervening formation of fruiting bodies by adding compounds such as glycerol or various metabolites to the medium.
 In this way, different stages in the developmental cycle can be experimentally isolated.